AresWang0619/AresWang0619.github.io/content/authors/admin/_index.md

     url: https://iai.xmu.edu.cn/

 # Short bio (displayed in user profile at end of posts)
 bio: Hi, my name is Wang Yiming.
-I am currently a graduate student at the Xiamen University Institute of Artificial Intelligence.
+I am currently a graduate student at the Xiamen University, Institute of Artificial Intelligence.

 # Interests to show in About widget
 interests: